swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 Escaping closures cannot capture nonescapable values.
 Nonescaping closures can capture nonescapable values subject to the usual exclusivity restrictions.

-Returning a nonescapable value from a closure requires explicit lifetime dependency annotations, as covered in the companion proposal.
+Returning a nonescapable value from a closure will only be possible with explicit lifetime dependency annotations, to be covered in a future proposal.

 #### Nonescapable values and concurrency